chapel-lang/chapel/doc/rst/language/spec/tuples.rst

       4

-When a tuple is split across an index tuple, indices in the index tuple (left-hand side) may be omitted.
+When a tuple is split across an index tuple, indices in the index tuple (left-hand side) may be omitted using underscores.
 In this case, no indices are defined for the omitted components.

 However even when indices are omitted, the iterator is evaluated as if an index were defined.
 Execution proceeds as if the omitted indices are